LeClubSandwichStudio/LaCOOLBoard/README.md

 ## How does it operates?

 La COOL Board default operating mode is **sleep mode,** which uses the deep-sleep low-energy consumption mode of the ESP8266 (80µA).
 It is on by default and should be enabled whenever your board:
-- runs on battery power
+- runs on battery power (e.g. in a weather station)
 - runs on AC power, but logs data at a very slow rate.
-Time to do you part in saving the world!
+Time to do you part in saving the planet!

 If you need a higher sample rate, you may want to deactivate it.